DustinDiazLopez/UIPR-Project-DDL/README.md

 │      ├── connect.php
 │      └── ...
 └── colon-uipr-cms-ddl-files-and-config
-    ├── files/
     └── mysql_uiprcmsddl_config.json
 ```

-You can run everything once, and it'll generate the config folder (w/ files folder, and the sample json file).
+You can run everything once, and it'll generate the config folder (w/ the sample json file), if the system allows it.

 The mysql configuration (`mysql_uiprcmsddl_config.json`) must be two directories back the
 `uipr-colon` folder and inside the `colon-uipr-cms-ddl-files-and-config` folder.
 If this is not possible edit the first